gowenrw/ceres_awx/README.md

     * Note that unlike QA, this automation will create its landing zone (VNET/Subnet(s)/etc.) in the RG
   * An Azure AD Service Principal (SPN) account (with access to the RG) is needed by these AWX automation jobs
   * Automation will provision Azure resources installing everything for a fully functional HA AWX system.

+Currently we have bare bones working DEV and QA automation.
+Need to tweak many things and add some post provisioning configurations.

 # Git Submodules